C-65

 Bill C-65 came into force in January 2021, amending Part II of the Canada Labour Code to extend workplace harassment and violence protections to all federally regulated workplaces.

-The legislation requires employers to conduct a workplace assessment, implement a prevention plan, and establish a clear resolution process — including mandatory investigation by a qualified, neutral third party when a notice of occurrence is filed.
+The legislation requires employers to conduct a workplace assessment, implement a prevention plan, and establish a clear resolution process — including investigation by a qualified, neutral third party when a notice of occurrence is filed.

 Non-compliance can result in inspections by Employment and Social Development Canada (ESDC), compliance orders, and significant legal and reputational risk.
 The obligation to investigate is not discretionary — it is a legal requirement.